nodejs/node/doc/api/n-api.md

 This API retrieves a `napi_extended_error_info` structure with information about the last error that occured.

+*Note*: The content of the `napi_extended_error_info` returned is only valid up until an n-api function is called on the same `env`.

-**Note:** Do not rely on the content or format of any of the extended information as it is not subject to SemVer and may change at any time.
+*Note*: Do not rely on the content or format of any of the extended information as it is not subject to SemVer and may change at any time.
 It is intended only for logging purposes.